Chrysippus

 Many of the classical unsolved problems in philosophy are the direct result of thinking that they could be solved by logic, reason, and a

-He opposed the atomists and
+Chrysippus opposed the atomists and

 Epicurus' idea of irreducible

 chance in the universe.
 Stoic physics had no room for discrete entities like atoms.
-It was a continuum theory perhaps inspired by Parmenides, a plenum of material infinitesimals in contact everywhere, although he admitted an external void (κενόν) surrounding the cosmos (ὅλον κοσμος).
+It was a continuum theory perhaps inspired by Parmenides, a plenum of material infinitesimals in contact everywhere, although Chrysippus admitted an external void (κενόν) surrounding the cosmos (ὅλον κοσμος).

 moral responsibility.

-Since future events were not necessary (though they are fated), human decisions are not constrained or forced by antecedent events or anything external to the mind.
+Since future events are not necessary (though they are fated), human decisions are not constrained or forced by antecedent events or anything external to the mind.
 This lack of coercion, including one's heredity and environment, was critical for Chrysippus' idea that we have a freedom to assent (or not to assent) that made our decisions "depend on us."
 He called this πάρ’ ἡμᾶς or ἐξ ἡμῶν, depending on us, similar to Aristotle's ἐφ ἡμῖν.

 This is the core idea of modern

-compatibilism.
-Chrysippus was the first compatibilist.
+the first compatibilist.

-Notice that in Chrysippus' freedom our decisions are determined by our character and values, which were partially determined by factors beyond our control like heredity and environment.
+Notice that in Chrysippus' compatibilist freedom our decisions are determined by our character and values, which were partially determined by factors beyond our control like heredity and environment.
 But they also include factors that we acquired freely in learning and training by our parents and educators.

-Thus our character in not necessitated, though it is fated by the Stoic dogma of universal reason and common nature.
+Thus our character in not necessitated, though it is fated by the Stoic dogma of universal reason and lawful causal nature.
 Since the Stoics saw God as Nature, Chryssipus' idea of a fate compatible with freedom seems parallel to the religious idea of divine foreknowledge of our decisions that is compatible with our free will.

 In this respect, Stoic determinism is less a physical determinism than a teleological or theological determinism.
 (See our